Farama-Foundation/PettingZoo/docs/tutorials/agilerl/DQN.md

       "NUM_ATOMS": 51,  # Unit number of support
       "V_MIN": 0.0,  # Minimum value of support
       "V_MAX": 200.0,  # Maximum value of support
-   }
+      "WANDB": False,  # Use Weights and Biases tracking }

    # Define the connect four environment